SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_20.png)

-<br>Status of the artifact should be  STARTED
+<br>Status of the artifact should be  STARTED.

 ![](/exercises/ex5/images/ex5_21.png)